gepeng86/FAIRness-QualityMeasures/FAIRness Quality Maturity Matrix/Readme.md

 --------------

-**Table A4.** FAIR ID, quality measure (non-bolded entity denotes just core concept), and the definitions of Level 1, 2, and 3 maturity stages for the _Interoperability_ dimension of the FAIR Principles
+**Table A4.** FAIR ID, quality measure, and the definitions of Level 1, 2, and 3 maturity stages for the _Interoperability_ dimension of the FAIR Principles
 <table>
 <thead>
 <tr class="header" >